ga-wdi-boston/git-workflow-teams/README.md

 ![StaleDev](http://i.imgur.com/mT5eka7.png)
 ![RebaseDev](http://i.imgur.com/GAMQJYu.png)

-Now, to be honest, that's not quite what happens - in making the move, Git actually destroys the old commits and replaces them with new commits (with new and different SHAs).
+That's the end result of a rebase, but rebase doesn't just "move" commits - in making the move, Git actually destroys the old commits and replaces them with new commits (with new and different SHAs).